-The Collective Awareness Platforms for Sustainability and Social Innovation (CAPS) are ICT systems leveraging the emerging "network effect" by combining open online social media, distributed knowledge creation and data from real environments ("Internet of Things") in order to create new forms of social innovation.
+The Collective Awareness Platforms for Sustainability and Social Innovation (CAPS) are ICT systems leveraging the emerging "network effect" by combining open online social media, distributed knowledge creation and data from real environments ("Internet of Things") in order to create awareness of problems and possible solutions requesting collective efforts, enabling new forms of social innovation.

-The distributed situational awareness enabled by such platforms can then have concrete impacts, for instance in empowering (and motivating) citizens to make informed decisions and consumer choices, in real time, fostering collective environmentally-savvy behavioural changes and a more direct democratic participation.
-These platforms would be collective tools of social innovation, to design new visions of sustainable societies and environmentally sound solutions.
+The distributed situational awareness enabled by such platforms can have very concrete impacts, for instance in empowering (and motivating) citizens to make informed decisions as consumers, or in fostering collective environmentally-savvy behavioural changes and a more direct democratic participation.
+These platforms are collective tools of social innovation, to design new visions of sustainable societies and environmentally sound solutions.

 Concrete examples of technical functionalities would include: